codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to be a banker, but I lost interest.
+Writing with a broken pencil is pointless.

 ## Daily Trivia

-What is the correct term for the metal object in between the CPU and the CPU fan within a computer system?
+Which data structure does FILO apply to?
- 1. Heat Sink
+ 1. Queue
- 2. CPU Vent
+ 2. Heap
- 3. Temperature Decipator
+ 3. Tree
- 4. Heat Vent
+ 4. Stack

 <details>
   <summary>Answer</summary>
-  Heat Sink
+  Stack
 </details>